4 Day Clan Macleod Tour

 Day 2 - A full day on the Isle of Lewis in the Outer Hebrides exploring the ancient lands of the Macleods of Lewis.
-The morning is spent around Stornoway with a visit to the Macleod of Lewis graveslabs at the medieval St Columba's church followed by the Lewis Chessmen at the Museum nan Eilean in Lews Castle.
+The morning is spent around Stornoway with a visit to the medieval St Columba's church – home of the graveslab of Torquil Macleod, chief of the Macleods of Lewis in the late 15th century – followed by the Lewis Chessmen at the Museum nan Eilean in Lews Castle.
 The afternoon touring includes the magnificent Neolithic Callanish Standing Stones, the 2000 year old Dun Carloway Broch, and a traditional Hebridean blackhouse.
 We end the day at the Butt of Lewis, the most northerly point in the Outer Hebrides before our return to Stornoway.

 Day 3 - Departing from Stornoway we head south to the Isle of Harris.
 The drive along the Atlantic coastline of Harris includes the stunning beach at Luskentyre.
 We visit Rodel to explore the beautiful medieval St Clement’s church, home to one of Scotland's most remarkable 16th century tombs - Alasdair Crotach Macleod, 8th chief of the Macleods of Dunvegan and Harris.
 The late afternoon takes us back to Tarbert (home of Harris Tweed and Isle of Harris distillery) for a 1¾ hour ferry journey across to the Isle of Skye.
 Arriving in Uig it is just a short drive to Portree for our overnight stay.